 I wish this went on for another 4-5 steps…

-It’s no secret that this winter has been a challenging one for those of us ramping up for the spring racing season.
-For me. it’s training for Hamilton’s Around The Bay 30km.
-Don’t get me wrong, I enjoy winter and winter sports.
-The family and I have been out snowboarding and skating, playing hockey and tobogganing multiple times this year; it’s simply a matter of heading out prepared for what’s going on outside your windows.
-However, after a while, the bitter cold wears you down and you’d simply like day with temperatures up around freezing mark just for a break.
+It’s no secret that this winter has been a challenging one for those of us ramping up for the spring racing season; for me, it’s training for Hamilton’s Around The Bay 30km.
+Don’t get me wrong, I enjoy winter and winter sports, the family and I have been out snowboarding and skating, playing hockey and tobogganing multiple times this year; it’s simply a matter of heading out prepared for what’s going on outside your windows.
+However, after a while, the bitter cold wears you down and you’d simply like a day with temperatures up around freezing mark just for a break.

 (Sorry for all the bird pics)

 Just for quick reference, in those few photos, the Skyway bridge is supposed to be visible from there (here’s a closer view), I doubt you could even see where this picture was taken from.

 Pounding the tarmac through the seasons, a band of runners are brazenly challenged with intimate questions as they pace their routes.
 Liberated from responsibilities, their guards drop dramatically, releasing funny and brutally frank confessions, and weaving a powerful narrative behind the anonymous masses.

 A film by Matan Rochlitz & Ivo Gormley.

 Not much I can add to this description, it’s touching, maybe a little too close to home at times…